vidjil/vidjil/doc/admin.md

 ### Example: converting a previous user account into a group account

-Sometimes a user has a account, does some analyses, and then want to create accounts for other members of her team.
+Sometimes a user has a account, does some analyses, and then want to create accounts for other members of his team.
-The following procedure makes that the data uploaded by the user will be available to the whole group.
+The following procedure makes that whole data uploaded by the user will be available to the whole group.

 - Modify the personal group of this user by renaming it to a group account, such as `lab_xxx`
+- Create the new users
+- Attach them to the first group `lab_xxx`.

+If needed, you can also recreate a personal group for the user.

-- Create a new personal group for this user.
+- Create a new group for this user.
+Reuse the name of the previous personal group.
   This is simply a new group with a name as `user_xxx`, where `xxx` is the id of this user.
+- Set the rights needed for this user on his own group.
 - Attach the user to this new group `user_xxx`
-- Create the new users and attach them to the first group `lab_xxx`.

 ### Adding roles to an organization

-XXX TODO XXX
+You can use various panel of rights depending of the roles that you want create.
+For example, in hospital,
+you propably want that only a subgroup of people, `medecins`, have ability to save an analysis.

+Their is no preset of rights defined.
+You can select manualy, inside detailled view of each group and sub-group, the rights that you wang to grant depending of the profils that you want create.

 ## Adding an user to a group